jazracherif/audacity_sdcnd/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####1.
 Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

 Speed limit (20km/h) (1)
-The contours of the signals are nicely captured in the first layer featuremaps
+The contours of the signals are nicely captured in the first layer featuremaps thus indicating the importance given to the contour of the sign and the letters

 ![alt text][fm-1-input]